dayeon3117/churn-prediction-system/README.md

-# churn-prediction-system
+# Customer Churn Prediction System

-End to end machine learning system for predicting user churn from behavioral data
+This project explores how to predict customer churn from behavioral data using a clean end to end machine learning workflow.
+The focus is on understanding churn drivers and making practical modeling decisions.

-## Problem
+## Project Overview

-User churn is costly and often invisible until it is too late.
-This project builds an end to end machine learning system to predict churn risk from user behavior data.
+Customer churn is costly and often difficult to detect early.
+This project builds a churn prediction pipeline that analyzes customer usage patterns and estimates churn risk before customers leave.

+The notebook emphasizes clarity, evaluation and decision making rather than model complexity.

+## Data

+The dataset contains customer account information and usage behavior such as call minutes, charges, service plans, and customer service interactions.

+The target variable indicates whether a customer eventually churned.

+## Modeling Approach

+The project follows a simple and interpretable workflow:

+- Exploratory data analysis to understand usage patterns
+- Feature preparation and basic preprocessing
+- Supervised classification to predict churn probability
+- Model evaluation using standard metrics
+- Decision threshold selection based on tradeoffs between false positives and false negatives

+Rather than optimizing for a single metric, the notebook treats threshold choice as a business decision.

+## Evaluation

+Model performance is evaluated using classification metrics and probability outputs.
+Different decision thresholds are explored to understand how sensitivity and precision change depending on business priorities.

+## How to Run

+Create a Python environment
+Install common ML libraries such as pandas and scikit learn
+Open the notebook in the notebooks folder and run it top to bottom

-## Goal
+## Notes

-Predict whether a user is likely to churn in the near future and expose predictions through an API.
+This project is intended as a clear and readable example of applied machine learning.
+The focus is on understanding the model’s behavior and making sensible decisions rather than building overly complex models.

-## Scope
+## Project Structure

-This project focuses on data ingestion, feature engineering, model training, evaluation and deployment readiness.
+churn-prediction-system/
+├── notebooks/
+│   └── 01_churn_modeling_with_threshold_selection.ipynb
+│
+├── data/
+│   └── telecom_churn_raw.csv
+│
+├── README.md
+└── .gitignore